-26 Nov All change: Bourse de Commerce opens in springtime Paris
+26 Nov All change: Bourse de Commerce to open in autumnal Paris

 Both are in the 2nd arrondissement – where last year I had visited the edgy ‘Silicon’ Sentier neighbourhood.